GJKrupa/home-environment-sensor/README.md

 # Environment Monitor with Logging to MQTT

-This device measures environmental conditions such as temperature,  humidity, relative pressure and rainfall and reports that data to InfluxDB via the Telegraf endpoint when deployed as part of the TICK  stack (https://www.influxdata.com/time-series-platform/).
-It also  includes a battery voltage monitor to enable alerting when the device  needs to be recharged.
-The current timestamp is retrieved via NTP each time the board wakes from deep sleep mode.
+This device measures environmental conditions such as temperature,  humidity, relative pressure and rainfall and reports that data to MQTT topics based on the location.
+The data pushed only includes the reading (no timestamp) but should be suitable for consumption by systems such as Home Assistant.

 ## MQTT deployment